ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 | Backup and restore | Manually, by using Veeam® | Backup and restore solution - not included |
 | Add-on services | Supported[^services] | Not supported by the automation of this solution.
 You can bring and install your own software. |
 | VMware components licensing | Automated for some VMware products | Not automated |
-{: caption="Table 1.
-Supported functions for Automated and Flexible instances" caption-side="bottom"}
+{: caption="Supported functions for Automated and Flexible instances" caption-side="bottom"}

 [^automation]: According to a validated design and with verification during deployment